5 Ideas to Liven Up Your Deck or PatioAugust 5, 2013

 Lighting is one of the most important, yet overlooked elements in backyard decor.
 Homeowners often never give outdoor lighting a thought until that first warm, moonless night in summer when the guests wander out onto the deck to find it’s too dark to mingle.

-Avoid this scenario at your summer parties by providing inventive lighting in the form of decorative orbs, hidden rope lights, outdoor wall sconces or solar lighting.
+Avoid this scenario at your summer parties by providing inventive lighting in the form of decorative orbs, hidden rope lights, outdoor wall sconces, solar lighting, or other deck lighting ideas.
 Add just enough light for guests to move around safely and not so much that you lose the feel of being outdoors.

 With these ideas, you can liven up your deck or patio in no time!